-Order, Hemiptera (Field-Bugg).-Mr. J. W. Douglas, who has particularly attended to the British species, has kindly given me an account of their sexual differences.
-The males of some species are furnished with wings, whilst the feamles are wingless; the sexes differ in the form of the body and elytra; in the second joints of their attenues and in their tars; but as the signification the Blow-Fly, Musca vomitoria, 1870, p.
-14.
+Order, Hemiptera (Field-Bugs).-Mr. J. W. Douglas, who has particularly attended to the British species, has kindly given me an account of their sexual differences.
+The males of some species are furnished with wings, while the females are wingless; the sexes differ in the form of the body and clytra; in the second joints of their antennæ and in their tarsi; but, as the signification of these differences is quite unknown, they may be here passed over.
+The females are generally larger and more robust than the males.
+With British, and, as far as Mr. Douglas knows, with exotic species, the sexes do not commonly differ much in color; but in about six British species the male is considerably darker than the female, and in about four other species the female is darker than the male.
+Both sexes of some species are beautifully marked with vermilion and black.
+It is doubtful whether these colors serve as a protection.
+If in any species the males had differed from the females in an analogous manner, we might have been justified in attributing such conspicuous colors to sexual selection with transference to both sexes.